apache/spark/docs/sql-ref-syntax-ddl-alter-view.md

 {% highlight sql %}
 -- Rename only changes the view name.
 -- The source and target databases of the view have to be the same.
--- Use qualified or unqualified name for the source and target view
+-- Use qualified or unqualified name for the source and target view.
 ALTER VIEW tempdb1.v1 RENAME TO tempdb1.v2;

 -- Verify that the new view is created.